lambda-andrew/Sprint-Challenge--Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+-Actions: Think of actions as directions to a function: actions tell us which address to go to (the function), with the {type} that we pass through to the action, with the directions on how to get there (left on Main, right on First) being passed through the {payload}, this payload being whatever we update in our app.
+-Reducers: If actions are the directions, reducers are the destination; however, as state is immutable, our 'destination' is not the real destination, but a 1 to 1 clone of it.
+Think of your favorite chain restaurant, it may look different based upon where you go, but it has the same core menu.
+This is the same with reducers, they all fall back on initial state.
+The action that is directing to a particular clone will only affect that one reducer.
+-Store: A Javascript object containing Application State.
+This object is immutable, meaning it can't be modified, however, it can be copied, and that copy can be modified by using reducers and actions.

+Store is the "single source of truth" per its immutability, it holds all initial state for an application.
+No matter how many times we want to mutate a clone of the state, we can always have the original to reference.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Component state is mutable, Application state is immutable.
+If we want to be able to permanently modify our state, we would use Component state.
+If we want to be able to reference inital state later on, we use Application state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux thunk makes oure action creators asychronous to our application; instead of everything running alongside each other at equal speed, thunk takes the time to run through several dispatches to distribute the correct sort of action.

 ## Project Set Up